BIBSYSDEV/NVA-Frontend/documentation/authentication.md

     C -- No --> E[User is logged out]
     C -- Yes --> D

-    D -- No --> F{User accepts terms for being created as a User?}
+    D -- No --> F{User accepts terms for being added to Cristin Person Register?}
     D -- Yes --> G{User has more than one allowed customer?}

     F -- No --> E